Frequently asked questions (FAQ) about the application

 Is there a tuition fee?

 There are no fees at the Max Planck Institute.
-For the enrolment at the university you have to pay a fee of about 900 Euro per year which includes free public transport.
+At Leibniz Universität Hannover, you will pay a semester fee for about 400 Euro per semester.

 What kind of financial aids do you offer?